 Pool tips and weekly swimming pool water maintenance.

-Swimming pool care is easy when you have the right information and swimming pool water maintenance schedule.
+Swimming pool care is easy when you have the right information and the proper pool water maintenance schedule.
 Pool water chemistry is only one aspect of total pool care.
 My largest piece of advice I can give is to fully know and understand your pool and your unique situation.
 Through my years of taking care of pools I've realized that each pool and situation is different.

 Chlorine has 3 functions and they are to sanitize, oxidize, and kill organic matter in the pool.
 Test and maintain your swimming pool chlorine between 2 - 4 ppm.